milospjanic/SingleCellPCAplotMultiGene/README.md

 Below are several examples of the output files that show how the separation of the clusters can be achieved using the ratio of gene expression:

-Coloring the expression ratio of a transcription factor and a housekeeping gene showes that the majority of cells have higher expression of the housekeeping gene (only one cell is an outlier showing much lower expression of the housekeeping gene):
+Coloring the expression ratio of a transcription factor and a housekeeping gene showed that the majority of cells have higher expression of the housekeeping gene (only one cell is an outlier showing much lower expression of the housekeeping gene):
 ![alt text](https://github.com/milospjanic/SingleCellPCAplotMultiGene/blob/master/multigene2.p.jpg)

 Coloring the expression ratio of a fibroblast transcription factor and a cardiomyocyte marker shows that the majority of these cells are fibroblasts showing higher end expression of a TF than a cardiomyocyte marker:
 ![alt text](https://github.com/milospjanic/SingleCellPCAplotMultiGene/blob/master/multigene2.n.jpg)

 Separation into two clusters can be achived using the two fibroblast markers, Col1a1 and Col1a2.
 ![alt text](https://github.com/milospjanic/SingleCellPCAplotMultiGene/blob/master/multigene2.m.jpg)

-Separation of the leftmost cluster can be noticed using col1a1, but it is more pronounced with Col1a2.
+Separation of the left and right cluster can be noticed using Col1a1, but it is more pronounced with Col1a2.
 ![alt text](https://github.com/milospjanic/SingleCellPCAplotMultiGene/blob/master/multigene2.l.jpg)

-Finally another cardiomyocyte marker may also separate two clusters indicating the basal expression of a cardiomyocyte marker by fibroblasts in the leftmost cluster:
+Finally another cardiomyocyte marker may also separate two clusters indicating the higher expression of a cardiomyocyte marker by fibroblasts in the rightmost cluster:
 ![alt text](https://github.com/milospjanic/SingleCellPCAplotMultiGene/blob/master/multigene2.jpg)

 </pre>